Concentration inequalities for high-dimensional linear processes with dependent innovations

 \section{Abstract}

-We develop concentration inequalities for the $l_\infty$ norm of a vector linear processes on mixingale sequences with sub-Weibull tails.
+We develop concentration inequalities for the $l_\infty$ norm of a vector linear process on mixingale sequences with sub-Weibull tails.
 These inequalities make use of the Beveridge-Nelson decomposition, which reduces the problem to concentration for sup-norm of a vector-mixingale or its weighted sum.
 This inequality is used to obtain a concentration bound for the maximum entrywise norm of the lag-$h$ autocovariance matrices of linear processes.
-These results are useful for estimation bounds for high-dimensional vector-autoregressive processes estimated using $l_1$ regularisation, high-dimensional Gaussian bootstrap for time series, and long-run covariance matrix estimation.
+We consider two applications of independent interest: sparse estimation of large-dimensional VAR(p) systems and heterocedasticity and autocorrelation consistent (HAC) high-dimensional covariance estimation.

 \textbf{JEL}: C32, C55, C58.